About this day

 Stephen is senior economic adviser at HSBC Holdings.
 He also works as a journalist and consultant, and is a specialist adviser to the House of Commons Treasury Committee.

-Innovation and Invention Tim Harford, Economist, Journalist and Broadcaster
+Innovation and Invention: What we get wrong about technology Tim Harford, Economist, Journalist and Broadcaster

 About Tim Harford